catpotato42/Valorant-Cosmetic-Overlay/README.md

 ### Settings mode

 Implementing settings involved creating rects on the canvas based on the region rects we defined (regions are stored in a json in the same folder) and saving the regions based on how we change the bounds of the rects.
 It's pretty simple, but a little finicky as the window is click through and not always in focus, mainly when you have an admin program like task manager in direct focus.

+### AI
+I used AI especially near the end, but made sure I was always understanding the code and writing my comments myself.
+I'm only doing this to learn so it was necessary to write most of the code by hand, but I was kind of shocked at the fact that AI could have done this pretty much by itself with just prompts.